 Ironically, Velmurugan is another name of the Hindu deity, Murugan, of which the festival is centred around.

 Throughout the twelve minutes of comedy genius, the mockumentary not only pokes fun but educates viewers on how not to behave during a holy festival.

 In one of the scenes, Velmurugan relates with a straight face that Thaipusam is the “biggest Tamil funfair in the world”.
 It may sound silly and comedic to some, but for a handful that comment may spark an outrage.

-However, to his defense, Gogularaajan explains that the mockumentary does not pick sides.
+However, in his defence, Gogularaajan explains that the mockumentary does not pick sides.

-Studying architecture in University Malaya had shaped Gogularaajan’s artistic and philosophical views.
-During his free time, he would walk around Kuala Lumpur city, sketching the myriad of buildings and learning about her denizens.
+Studying architecture at University Malaya shaped Gogularaajan’s artistic and philosophical views.
+During his free time, he would walk around Kuala Lumpur city, sketching the myriad of buildings and learning about its denizens.

-I love to document things around me,” he says.
+I love to document things around me,” Gogularaajan says.

 In the weeks to come, he will be creating more satire sketches, vlogs, reaction videos and documentaries through his crewmates; Pratab Jee (Director of Photography), Krishnaa David (Music Director), and Shaavesh Kumaran (Production Manager) of Naarasimma.

-“Though our target audiences are Malaysian Tamil speaking Indians, we are also attempting to serve as a bridge to dissolve our culture with others and hopefully create awareness through critical discussions with the aim of breaking stereotypes.”
+“Though our target audiences are Malaysian Tamil-speaking Indians, we are also attempting to serve as a bridge to dissolve our culture with others and hopefully create awareness through critical discussions to break stereotypes.”